Dr Alison Sheldon

 Senior Teaching Fellow in Disability Studies

-My research interests include disability and technology, disability and feminism and global perspectives on disability.
+My research interests include disability and technology, disability and feminism, disability in higher education and global perspectives on disability.

 Chapters in Books

-Sheldon, A. (2005) One world, one people, one struggle?
-Toward the global implementation of the social model of disability.
-In: Barnes, C and Mercer, G (eds.)
-Implementing the Social Model of Disability: Europe and the Majority World, The Disability Press, University of Leeds.
+Sheldon, A, (2005) One world, one people, one struggle? - Toward the global implementation of the social model of disability, in: Barnes, C. & Mercer, G. (eds) The Social Model of Disability: Europe and the Majority World, Leeds: The Disability Press.